 Ideate Sticky will show gridlines (which are different than Borders) according to the Page Setup>Gridlines setting within Excel.
 This setting is typically turned off.
 To turn on the gridlines in Excel, use the Page Setup dialog as shown...

 ...
 OR, from the Page Layout Tab check the Print checkbox within the Sheet Options panel as shown below.

 Ideate Sticky is optimized to work with these fonts: Arial, Arial Narrow, Calibri, and Times New Roman.
 This means you will have best results if your Excel file is utilizing these fonts.
 This is particularly important if you intend to use the Auto-update feature.

 You can change all the fonts at once, without impacting the font size, by selecting the cell where Column A and Row 1 meet, as shown, and then changing the font style from the Font panel on the Home page.

-Review the topic: Import Images for important details related to placing the images wholly within a cell for best results.
+Review the topic: Import Revit Images into Excel Files with Ideate Sticky for important details related to placing the images wholly within a cell for best results.